 Court of Appeal upholds EAT ruling that reversed burden

-does not apply to victimisation
+of proof does not apply to victimisation

 under Race Relations Act